Dublin City (UK Parliament constituency)

 Dublin City was an Irish borough constituency in the House of Commons of the United Kingdom of Great Britain and Ireland.
 It comprised the city of Dublin in the county of Dublin, and was represented by two Members of Parliament from its creation in 1801 until 1885.

-In 1885, Dublin City was split into four divisions which were separate single member constituencies: Dublin College Green, Dublin Harbour, Dublin St Stephen's Green and Dublin St Patrick's.
+In 1885, Dublin City was split into four divisions which were separate single-member constituencies: College Green, Dublin Harbour, St Stephen's Green and St Patrick's.

-Boundaries
+History

 The red border delineates the border of the Dublin City constituency between 1832 and 1840.

+Under article 4 of the Acts of Union 1800, Dublin was one of two boroughs which has retained two seats among the initial 100 Irish MPs sitting in the House of Commons of the United Kingdom from 1801.

+A report into the boundaries was undertaken in 1831.
+The report found that the Circular Road was "in a popular sense, generally regarded as the Boundary of the Town".
+The Parliamentary Boundaries (Ireland) Act 1832 defined the boundaries of the parliamentary borough as:

+The County of the City of Dublin, and such Parts of the County at large as lie within the Circular Road.

+Under the Redistribution of Seats Act 1885, the representation of the parliamentary borough was increased to 4 members, and it was divided into four divisions: College Green, Dublin Harbour, St Stephen's Green and St Patrick's.

+Profile

 The city of Dublin was accounted a county of itself, although it remained connected with County Dublin for certain purposes.
-A Topographical Directory of Ireland, published in 1837, describes the parliamentary history of the city:
+A Topographical Directory of Ireland (1837), describes the parliamentary history of the city:

 The city returns two members to the Imperial parliament; the right of election, formerly vested in the corporation, freemen, and 40s. freeholders, has been extended to the £10 householders, and £20 and £10 leaseholders for the respective terms of 14 and 20 years, by the act of the 2nd of William IV., cap.
 88. The number of voters registered at the first general election under that act was 7041, of which number, 5126 voted.
 The limits of the city, for electoral purposes, include an area of 3538 statute acres, the boundaries of which are minutely detailed in the Appendix; the number of freemen is about 3500, of whom 2500 are resident and 1000 non-resident, and the number of £10 houses is 16,000 : the sheriffs are the returning officers.

-The boundary was defined in the Parliamentary Boundaries (Ireland) Act 1832 as:

-The County of the City of Dublin, and such Parts of the County at large as lie within the Circular Road.